Healthy Choices FAQ

 Will I be penalized if I don't participate?

-No, your personal health information is protected.
-Your results will not affect your insurance coverage or benefits nor will they be disclosed to your insurance company or your employer without your permission.
+No. Your results will not affect your insurance coverage or benefits nor will they be disclosed to your insurance company or your employer without your permission.

-Will any of the information obtained through my Health Risk Assessment or biometric screen be shared with my manager?
+Will any of the information obtained through my Health Assessment or biometric screen be shared with my manager?

 No, the confidentiality of your personal health information is protected.
 Your personally identifiable health data will not be shared with your manager, nor will it be added to any GVSU faculty or staff files.